-- Course must have been taken for graduate credit. - Course must have been taken at an accredited institution recognized by UCM. - Course must not have been used to satisfy requirements for a degree granted by another institution. - Course must reflect a grade of B or higher to be transferred. - Transferred credit will not contribute to the GPA at UCM.
+- Course must have been taken for graduate credit. - Course must have been taken at an accredited institution recognized by UCM. - Course must not have been used to satisfy requirements for a degree granted by another institution. - Course must reflect a grade of B or higher to be transferred.

-- Transferred credit does not apply to the required number of minimum hours taken at the 5000/6000 level.
-Procedures for transfer of credit: - The student may request courses be transferred at the time of application for a graduate certificate program. - An official transcript indicating the courses to be transferred must be on file in UCM's School of Graduate Studies - The certificate/graduate program coordinator and the Graduate Studies office must approve the transfer. - Upon approval, the Graduate Studies office will post the approved transfer credit as "CR" to the student's UCM transcript. - UCM reserves the right to accept or reject any credit for transfer.
+- Transferred credit will not contribute to the GPA at UCM. - Transferred credit does not apply to the required number of minimum hours taken at the 5000/6000 level.
+Procedures for transfer of credit: - The student should submit a transfer credit request to the graduate adviser.
+The adviser will submit an official request to the Graduate School. - An official transcript indicating the courses to be transferred must be on file in the Graduate School and International Admissions. - The certificate/graduate program coordinator and the Graduate School and International Admissions must approve the transfer. - Upon approval, the Graduate School and International Admissions will post the approved transfer credit as "CR" to the student's UCM transcript.
+The course will also appear on the Central Degree. - UCM reserves the right to accept or reject any credit for transfer.